Tencent/CodeAnalysis/tools/owl/README_EN.md

 make clean	| Clean up executable binary
 ```

-** Note 📢 : ** If you do not have the `Go` environment configured on the machine, please configure the `Go` development environment before executing the compilation.
+**Note 📢:** If you do not have the `Go` environment configured on the machine, please configure the `Go` development environment before executing the compilation.
 To compile into a local binary file, you need to have the knowledge of `Go` cross-compilation.
 If there are problems welcome to `issues`.

 ### How to use